-Prerequisite: Completion of terms 1 through 10 and Department Chair Approval as modeling, texturing, VR, game animation, UI/UX, etc. Students work closely with the course instructor and, if required, a faculty specialist, to refine their individualized, independent course of study with the goal of developing specialized skills and proficiency, as exhibited through the creation of portfolio quality work in a specific design aspect of the video game industry.
+Prerequisite: Completion of terms 1 through 10 and Department Chair Approval

+Previously in the VGD curriculum, students have gained exposure to and has had experience with the major aspects of design development in the video game industry.
+This course is designed to allow students to gain specialization in an aspect of design development of their choosing, such as modeling, texturing, VR, game animation, UI/UX, etc. Students work closely with the course instructor and, if required, a faculty specialist, to refine their individualized, independent course of study with the goal of developing specialized skills and proficiency, as exhibited through the creation of portfolio quality work in a specific design aspect of the video game industry